Immigration Advising

 Unemployment

-Optional Practical Training students may not accrue a total of more than 90 days of unemployment during the 12-month period of OPT.
-Failure to secure a job within 90 days of approval may result in the automatic termination of your OPT eligibility.
+A beneficiary of Optional Practical Training may not accrue more than 90 days of unemployment during the 12-month period of approved OPT.
+Failure to secure a job within 90 days of approval will result in the automatic termination of your OPT eligibility.

 Travel and OPT

-If you have a job you may travel and reenter to resume work at the same job.
-Your I-20 must be endorsed for travel within the last six months and you must have the EAD in hand, along with a letter from the employer stating their expectation that you return to the position, upon your reentry to the US.
-There is no guarantee that you will be allowed to re-enter the US.
+If you have been approved for OPT and have reported employment you may travel outside the U.S. and return to resume your employment.
+Your I-20 must be endorsed for travel within the last six months and you must have the EAD in hand, along with the other required documents listed below.

 Health and Medical Insurance

 It is STRONGLY recommended that you obtain new health insurance coverage, or maintain your Humboldt health insurance coverage while waiting for approval and/or adjudication of OPT.
-Policies may be purchased at the College of Extended Education & Global Engagement which is located in SBS 211.
-The phone number is (707) 826-3731.
+Policies may be purchased through the College of Extended Education & Global Engagement.
+Please ask your immigration advisor about this option.

 Withdrawing/Canceling an OPT Application